Photo by Michael Winters

-Brian Shankar Adler (b.
-1983) is an American drummer, percussionist and composer.
+Brian Shankar Adler is a multidisciplinary drummer, percussionist and composer.
 Described as "a polyrhythmic force… New York City gritty yet still somehow capable of evoking the delicacy of a summer breeze…” (JazzTimes), his work transcends the terrain between genre and geographic region, asking: how can we find connection through rhythm?

-Brian Shankar Adler has performed in caves, forests and adjacent glacial ice fields as well as Carnegie Hall, Jazz Standard, Lincoln Center, Rubin Museum and The Stone.
+Adler has performed in caves, forests and adjacent glacial ice fields as well as Carnegie Hall, Kennedy Center, Lincoln Center and The Stone.
 He has been recorded on over forty albums including his solo works, For a Gallery on the Moon (Chant Records, 2020) and Fourth Dimension (Chant Records, 2019).

-Playing primarily a hybrid drum set that includes North Indian tabla, Argentine bombo legüero and various found objects, Adler's music explores the perception of time, the communicative properties of embodied gesture and the existential questions that reside in the human condition.
-With equal focus on improvisational and compositional practices, he uses rhythm to connect: inward as a meditation and outward as a language to bridge social gaps.
+Playing primarily a hybrid drum set that includes North Indian tabla, Argentine bombo legüero and various found objects, Adler's work explores the perception of time, the communicative properties of embodied gesture and the existential questions that reside in the human condition.
+With equal focus on improvisational and compositional practices, he uses rhythm as a tool for collaboration.

 In 2013, Brian Shankar Adler was the guest soloist with La Bomba de Tiempo in Buenos Aires, Argentina.
 He returned to the states to create Human Time Machine, a percussion ensemble that would hold a three year residency at Barbès as well as performances at the Queens World Fair and Roulette.

-Adler was a composer in residence at Antenna Cloud Farm and was commissioned to compose and arrange several pieces for Palaver Strings' 2022-2023 tours.
-Adler has also worked with: Kinan Azmeh, Sheila Jordan, Guillermo Klein, The Michael Leonhart Orchestra, Frank London, Kate McGarry, Talujon, Emilio Teubal and Ray Vega.
+Adler has worked with: Kinan Azmeh, Jay Clayton, Jane Ira Bloom, Sheila Jordan, Guillermo Klein, The Michael Leonhart Orchestra, Frank London, Kate McGarry, Matt Moran, Mali Obomsawin, Emilio Teubal and Ray Vega.
 He is a member of the eclectic surf-noir band Bombay Rickey and performs environmental-activism with Bash the Trash.